Design of optical pattern matcher for very large full-text information retrieval system

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Kim, Yangwoo, "Design of optical pattern matcher for very large full-text information retrieval system" (1992).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 205.
+205.